virtuozzo/cloudscripting-docs/docs/reference/actions.md

 where:

 - `nodeId`, `nodeGroup`, `nodeType` *[optional]* - parameters that determine containers for the action to be executed at.
 By default the `nodeGroup` value is equal to `sqldb`.
-- `databaseName` - the name of the database to be created
+- `databaseName` - name of the database to be created
-- `user` - the user name in the database, on behalf of which the application will be used
+- `user` - user name in the database, on behalf of which the application will be used
-- `password` - the password in the database, on behalf of which the application will be used
+- `password` - password in the database, on behalf of which the application will be used
 - `dump` - *URL* to the application's database dump

 ### ApplySqlPatch